-9. Failure to attend the 60-minute detention will result in an escalation to a 2-hour detent the following day ion 10.
-Failure to attend the 2-hour detention will result in being placed in the consequence ro for one full day. om 28
+9. Failure to attend the 60-minute detention will result in an escalation to a 2-hour detention to the following day ion 10.
+Failure to attend the 2-hour detention will result in being placed in the consequence ro om 28